sqadirova/captcha_recognition_challenge/README.md

 ## 7. Summary

-Throughout this challenge, I enhanced my knowledge in deep learning model optimization, model serving, and containerization.
-I learned the importance of data augmentation, preprocessing, and efficient API deployment.
-I also added optional features like confidence score and rate limiting to improve the API usability.
-One challenge was achieving consistent accuracy due to randomness in training and augmentation.
+Throughout this challenge, I gained hands-on experience in deep learning model optimization.
+I explored new concepts such as data augmentation and confidence score generation, which significantly improved my understanding of model robustness and usability.
+Implementing optional features like rate limiting and confidence scoring helped me enhance the overall API functionality.
+One key challenge I faced was maintaining consistent accuracy due to randomness in training and augmentation, which taught me the importance of reproducibility and tuning.

 ## Part 1: Model Improvement